 You May Not Qualify If You Have Cash

 One thing that many people may not realize is that banks do not have to accept a short sale.
 They do not have to accept a lower payment for your home than what you owe them.
 If you have an emergency fund or substantial cash reserve because you are struggling, they will most likely want you to use that money to pay them the difference that you owe them on your home mortgage.

 Everyone’s situation is different of course, and I recognize that.
 You may find yourself painted in a corner.
 There may be no other option or very few even more unpleasant options for you than a short sell.
-But, you need to understand what you are getting into for the long time.
-Short selling your home has long lasting and potentially very expensive consequences.
+But, you need to understand what you are getting into for a long time.
+Short selling your home has long-lasting and potentially very expensive consequences.

 What about you?
 Are you considering short selling your home?